 The predictive relevance analysis matches functionally relevant variants to biomarkers of disease diagnosis, prognosis and drug response reported at present.
+In the public portal, biomarker data is retrieved from publicly available knowledgebases.
 Besides on-label prescribing, this informs off-label and investigational drug opportunities that could be considered according to current knowledge.

 The MTBP uses a comprehensive set of expert curated databases collecting clinical and preclinical knowledge associated to genomic events (such as their role in disease pathogenicity or anti-cancer drugs response).
 Assertions supported by lower quality data (e.g. not well-powered studies) and/or without consensus are not used to classify the variants (but provided as additional descriptives).

 The MTBP uses public knowledgebases developed by international efforts that (a) formalize the variant information by using pre-defined criteria; (b) are based on published biomedical literature (including conference communications for most recent reports); (c) are committed to periodical updates; and (d) are open for the use and review of the community (see individual resources for licensing details).

 Some bona fide assumptions are used to estimate the relevance of particular events without reported effects.
 These assumptions are based on stringent criteria, as the recommendations to consider mutations of null consequence type as loss-of-function events developed by the study of Mendelian gene variants.